 Navigating the U.S. immigration system can be tricky, especially when applying for an EB-5 investment visa.
 Because of the high stakes involved — these investors pour hundreds of thousands of dollars into companies — it’s important to ensure the visa process is handled quickly, efficiently and, most of all, correctly.
 You need an attorney who can get the right forms filed at the right time.

-Shane, Shane and Brauwerman has the immigration experience you need as you apply for an investor visa.
+Shane & Shane has the immigration experience you need as you apply for an investor visa.
 We draw on our years of handling these cases to help yours go smoothly.
 Contact us today to discuss your EB-5 investment visa application.